 - Choosing a Lender: Decide between a traditional bank or a marine finance specialist like Promarine Finance.

-- Determining Eligibility: Provide details such as income, credit score, and intended use of the boat.
+- Submitting an Application: Complete an online form and provide details such as income and intended use of the boat.

 - Conducting a Boat Survey: Ensure the boat meets the lender’s requirements.

-Why Promarine Finance to get boat mortgage on a canal, narrow, wide beam, or liveaboard boat?
+Why choose Promarine Finance to get boat mortgage on a canal, narrow, wide beam, or liveaboard boat?

-So, now you know it can be done — why not find out if you’re eligible for marine finance?
-To find out more about our affordable boat mortgages, visit our website and get a quote.
+So, now you know it can be done, why not check out some figures with our online calculator, or apply to find out if you’re eligible for marine finance?

 Most lenders require a minimum deposit of 20%, depending on the boat’s value and condition.

 Interest rates vary based on your credit score, income, and the type of boat.
 Rates are typically higher than traditional property mortgages due to the unique nature of marine finance.
-Calculate your boat mortgage here.
+Calculate your boat mortgage with our boat loan calculator.

 The cost of a narrowboat depends on factors such as size, age, and condition.
 On average: